 The difference is hidden inside the case behind a screw-in solid back.
-According to Archimede, the watch is equipped with a so called ‘new old stock’ (NOS, which means that they were manufactured decades ago, but were never put inside a watch) Junghans JH867 hand-wound caliber that was built more than half a century ago.
-Also known as J87/10, the movement was in production from early 1960s to 1969 and is often referred to as “Junghan’s last ebauche”.
+According to Archimede, the watch is equipped with a so-called ‘new old stock’ (NOS, which means that they were manufactured decades ago, but were never put inside a watch) Junghans JH867 hand-wound caliber that was built more than half a century ago.
+Also known as J87/10, the movement was in production from the early 1960s to 1969 and is often referred to as “Junghan’s last blank movement”.

 Not terribly large (it measures around 25.5 mm in diameter and only 4.60 mm in height), the hand-wound movement has a more than adequate (for the time) power reserve of more than 40 hours.
-The secret is quite simple: the watch beats at a rather slow pace of 18,000 vph, so that its short, antimagnetic mainspring takes longer to unwind.
+The secret is simple: the mechanism beats at a rather slow pace of 18,000 vph so that the short, antimagnetic mainspring takes longer to unwind.

-As usual for this kind of job, the stock movement that Archimede somehow managed to obtain, were disassembled, cleaned, oiled and then assembled again to ensure proper functioning of the device.
-To keep the price down, the watchmakers decided to leave the movement as is (i.e. undecorated), but that doesn’t seem to be a problem since, as I’ve already noted, the movement is hidden behind a solid case back cover.
+As usual for this kind of job, the stock movement that Archimede somehow managed to obtain, were disassembled, cleaned, oiled and then assembled again to ensure the proper functioning of the device.
+To keep the price down, the watchmakers decided to leave the movement as is (i.e. undecorated), but that isn’t a problem since, as I’ve already noted, the movement is hidden behind a solid case back cover.

 For the base price of 740 Euros (around $950 at today’s exchange rate), you will get a watch on a leather strap, which is currently available in neutral black, as well as in somewhat dressier brown (three shades of it) with the usual contrasting stitching and riveting.
 For extra €120, you can also order the watch on a more durable (although certainly less authentic) stainless steel bracelet.